 - Traditionally staffed by four croupiers, now more likely one, max two.

-- La partage and/or en prison rules are often applied.
+- La partage or en prison rules are often applied.

 - Fixed value for the chips used.